mehulagg/gitlab/doc/user/permissions.md

 1. Guest users can perform this action on public and internal projects, but not private projects.
 This doesn't apply to [external users](#external-users) where explicit access must be given even if the project is internal.
 1. If **Public pipelines** is enabled in **Project Settings > CI/CD**.
+1. Applies only to comments on [Design Management](project/issues/design_management.md) designs.

 ### Project members Reporter permissions